College of Health Professions & Department of Allied Sciences Respiratory Care Scholarships

 Mike Sologuk, a life-long resident of North Dakota, was diagnosed with cystic fibrosis when he was in second grade.
 Although his health was always a concern, he married and raised a family.
 In 1992, he took a medical retirement from Sears due to his growing respiratory problems.
 In 1996, he qualified for a bilateral lung transplant, and on July 5, 1997, he received a call from the University of Minnesota that he should fly to Minneapolis and undergo his transplant.

 After a few months of recovery, he felt better than he had in years.
 He decided to finish his college degree at the University of Mary, Fargo, where he was awarded his Bachelor of Science in business management in June 1999.
 In September 1999, he contracted a fungal infection and was hospitalized at the Fairview University Hospital, Minneapolis, where he died on October 7, 1999.
 His wife, Sally, and their daughter, Brynn, have established the scholarship in Mike's memory with memorials from numerous family and friends.
 It is their hope that the scholarship will enable deserving students in respiratory therapy to complete their studies and make significant contributions to the health and comfort of cystic fibrosis patients and their families.
 Should you wish to contribute to this scholarship, please make checks payable to: NDSU Development Foundation (memo: Michael Sologuk Scholarship), and send to: NDSU Development Foundation, P.O.
 Box 5144, Fargo, ND 58105-5144.

 Application Procedure Applicants will be enrolled in the Respiratory Care program at NDSU and have been accepted into the internship.
-Applications will be reviewed based on the following criteria:
+Applications will be reviewed anonymously by a committee and the recipient selected based on the following criteria:

 - Personal Ambitions and Goals (25%)